dev-tips/dev-tips/README.md

 * **Refer to other resources when needed.** Going into detail is honourable.
 But before writing too much, it’s almost always better to refer to external resources that one may consume later.

+* **Use a neutral style of writing.** JS-Tricks is a community project.
+That means anyone can provide content by writing new articles as well as improve existing ones.
+We kindly ask you to write in a neutral style to maintain a common style of writing across the site.

 * **Show some respect.** If you did not invent a certain programming feature you are writing about, but you know that someone else deserves credit, do not hesitate to include the inventor’s name (even if it’s just a nickname!) and link to his/her blog or GitHub profile.

 * **If you want, you may add your name to the contributors list.** Feel free to add your GitHub username to the `Contributors` field (comma-separated list) in your `post.md` to be listed on the site’s [contributors list](http://js-tricks.com/contributors).